Do you want to know how to get rid of black mold in a basement?

 After you remove the basement mold, and clean the furnace, it's important to stay up to date on your HVAC filter installations.
 Most HVAC filters say that they are good for 3 months, but I always recommend to my clients to change the filter every 30 days.

-Should I Install An HVAC Ultraviolet Light?
+Step 5.
+Install An HVAC Ultraviolet Light

-When the entire mold removal process is finished (including the furnace), then installing an HVAC UV light is highly advisable.
+When the entire black mold removal process is finished (including the furnace), then installing an HVAC UV light is highly advisable.

 An HVAC UV light is a special type of light bulb that is installed inside your furnace, and it shines 24-hours to kill and prevent mold growth.
 The UV light shines a special light frequency known as UV-C that has been proven to kill mold organisms.